President Donald Trump is taking on the Amazonian task of trying to get Jeff Bezos’ retail giant to pay taxes and “real” shipping costs via Twitter.

 Amazon’s 2013 deal with the U.S. Postal Service for deliveries seven-days a week makes the mail service money and saved it from cutting 100,000 staff, which had been the plan as of 2011 prior to the deal being negotiated, according to Bloomberg.
-Trump’s says Amazon receives a subsidized cost per package, which has a long history, is to blame for the service’s losses; Bloomberg attributes the losses to health care coverage for staff.
+Trump says that the fact Amazon receives a subsidized cost per package is to blame for the service’s losses; Bloomberg attributes the losses to health care coverage for staff.

 The issue of Amazon’s taxes, however, is of a different ilk.
 Last year, the company paid nothing in federal taxes due to “various tax credits and tax breaks for executive stock options,” despite logging $5.6 billion in profits, according to The New Republic.